-- Use content lifecycle management to clone the product tree and remove kernel versions newer than the running one.
-This procedure is explained in the Content Livecycle Management Examples.
-This is the recommended solution. - Use the spacewalk-manage-channel-lifecycle tool.
-This procedure is more manual and requires command line tools as well as the Web UI.
+Use content lifecycle management to clone the product tree and remove kernel versions newer than the running one.
+This procedure is explained in the content-lifecycle-examples.pdf.
+This is the recommended solution.

+Alternatively, use the spacewalk-manage-channel-lifecycle tool.
+This procedure is more manual and requires command line tools as well as the WebUI.
 This procedure is explained in this section for SLES 15 SP1, but it also works for SLE 12 SP4 or later.